Deasun/snAPP/testing.md

         self.assertEqual(len(messages), 1)
         self.assertEqual(str(messages[0]), "Your search returned no results.
 Please try again.")

-Coverage ran at 94%.
+**Coverage ran at 94%**.

-In production, however, testing was required for the Postgresql database.
-This testing was done manually.
+In production, however, a **Postgresql database** is used which caused these tests to fail the Travis CI test.
+Testing on the Postgresql database was done manually.

 Using a small sample of data (3 x users, 3 x bugtickets, 3 x featuretickets, 3 x alerts) keywords were inputted into the search form which tested if the query successfully located matching text in the fields targeted.
 The keywords were entered with a mixture of upper and lowercase to ensure searches were not case sensitive and the small sample enabled testing to identify keywords which appeared in a number of records and therefore produced more than one result (e.g. 'happens' in bugtickets, or 'union' in featuretickets).

 - **User stories**, located in the [database schema](database_schema/db_schema.md) were used to test the functionalities of the application.
 This involved a step-by-step process of testing links, forms, comments, upvotes, bugticket and featureticket reports in production.